VMware Tools shrink option on ESXi/ESX 3.5 and 4.x hosted virtual machines (10185)

 The Prepare to Shrink option is available in ESX 3.0.2 and later versions.

-The Prepare to Shrink option is disabled on ESX/ESXi 4.x when there are one or more Thin disks attached to the virtual machine.
-On an ESX/ESXi Thin disk, this operation fills unallocated blocks with zeros, causing the virtual disk to inflate to its maximum size.
+The Prepare to Shrink option is disabled on ESXi/ESX 4.x when there are one or more thin disks attached to the virtual machine.
+On an ESXi/ESX thin disk, this operation fills unallocated blocks with zeros, causing the virtual disk to inflate to its maximum size.

-Note: Shrinking disks is not allowed under the following circumstances.
+Note: Shrinking disks is not allowed in certain circumstances.
 For additional information see Shrinking a Virtual Disk in Installing and Configuring VMware Tools.